Solemark/Typescript/README.txt

     node $name
     OR
     npm start $name
+    OR
+    deno run $name
 where $name is the filename

 run tests with
     npm test $name
+    OR
+    deno test $name
 where $name is the filename. $name is optional!